Do QR Codes Expire? (Why Some Stop Working After You Print Them)

 Option 1: Static Codes for Permanent URLs

 If your destination URL will never change, a static code is the safest choice.
-The code contains the URL directly, so it works independently of any service.

 Option 2: Dynamic Codes with a Reliable Provider